Boston University vs. Holy Cross Predictions & Picks - Women's Patriot Tournament Championship

 Boston University vs. Holy Cross Women's Basketball Predictions & Picks - Patriot Tournament Championship

-Sunday's contest between the Boston University Terriers (24-7) and Holy Cross Crusaders (23-8) squaring off at Case Gym has a projected final score of 64-57 (according to our computer prediction) in favor of Boston University, who is listed as the favorite by our model.
+Sunday's game between the Boston University Terriers (24-7) and Holy Cross Crusaders (23-8) matching up at Case Gym has a projected final score of 64-57 (according to our computer prediction) in favor of Boston University, who is listed as the favorite by our model.
 The game will start at 12:00 PM ET on March 12.

+The Terriers are coming off of an 84-68 win over Army in their last outing on Thursday.

 Boston University vs. Holy Cross Game Info